-Students have the opportunity to spend a week at one of the 'Outward Bound' Centres in the Lake District or Wales.
+Students can spend a week at one of the 'Outward Bound' Centres in the Lake District.
 The focus of the residential is 'adventure and challenge' and students are encouraged to push themselves beyond their expectations and learn about themselves and others.
 Activities include canoeing, walking, rock climbing, abseiling, raft building, gorge-walking, problem solving and mountain navigation.